 - If your arms get tired, it should be a sign to take a break from using your phone temporarily

-If you are experiencing hand pain from using smartphones for extended periods of time, making lifestyle adjustments, including lessening the time you spend on the phone and other handheld gadgets, can save you from years of pain.
+If you are experiencing hand pain from using smartphones for extended time periods, making lifestyle adjustments, including lessening the time you spend on the phone and other handheld gadgets, can save you from years of pain.

 We understand that in this day and age it is nearly impossible not to use a smartphone, but you should be spending no more than five hours, evenly distributed throughout your day, on your handheld devices.
 By following the above tips, you can significantly reduce your pain and lower the possibility of temporary or permanent hand damage.